 However, the solar panels are actually located on the handle, so they might be prone to breaking and on top of that, you won’t get a solar charge while cranking.
 They will still give you some juice in an emergency, but maybe consider taking some batteries along with you just in case.

 Unfortunately, the internal battery is pretty small at 300mAh but, overall, this is a simple emergency radio that covers all the basics.
 It’s solid and durable and you won’t have to buy yourself another radio any time soon.

 The RunningSnail MD-088P radio is a great bit of emergency equipment and features several upgrades from the previous models (which were already very good!).

 Like all the emergency radios we’ve looked at so far, this one doubles up as a power bank, but it now has an even more powerful 2000mah Li-ion battery.
 Although that will give you plenty of charges, you can always top up your battery levels using the hand crank or solar power.
 And you’ll know when this is necessary thanks to the battery level indicator.

 We like that the panels have been conveniently placed on the top of the emergency radio to maximize the amount of sunlight they can capture – an important factor for a radio this compact.
 Although we love that it comes with an SOS alarm, it has been known to get stuck from time to time, which isn’t very pleasant.

 With a large flashlight for its small size, and the ability to pick up AM/FM and NOAA broadcasts, there isn’t much more you could ask for at such an affordable price.
 Oh, and it comes with a 1-year warranty too.

 Introducing the most portable of our featured emergency radios… the Crane CC Pocket.
-As the name suggests, this is a super-compact pocket-sized option that even comes with a removable clip belt so you can keep it close to hand.
+As the name suggests, this is a super-compact pocket-sized option that even comes with a removable clip belt so you can keep it close to your hand.
 It won’t be a drag either, seeing as it weighs an incredibly light 0.25 lbs.